nerstak/M1-JEE-Project/doc/Setup database with PostgreSQL.md

 # Setup database with PostgreSQL

 For the first time, you need to follow every step.
-After that, you'll only need to run scripts from [Database setup](dDatabase-setup)
+After that, you'll only need to run scripts from [Database setup](#database-setup).